GoingOffRoading/Boilest-Scaling-Video-Encoder/Scripts/readme.md

 - [ ] Consider adding additional logic on the DB check to check for the DB, then table, then fields
 - [x] Break up the tasks into worker and manager, including queue changes
 - [ ] Put together a Kubernetes PV, PVC for the shared media
-- [ ] Make the log level a container variabe
+- [ ] Make the log level a container variable
+- [ ] Adjust the ffresults to use the end file name, not the start file name, and add the start container to original string